 All students, faculty, administrators, and support staff are expected to recognize the potential for alcohol and drug abuse whenever illegal drugs or alcohol are sold, given, manufactured, and/or used and that such abuse is in conflict with the University’s purpose.
-To mitigate abuse, the University has established policies and regulations which adhere to applicable laws and statutes regarding such abuse.
-The regulations and policies governing the use of alcohol and other substances apply to all students, guests, and visitors on University property or as part of any University activity.
-The responsibility for knowing and abiding by the provisions of these policies rests with each individual.
+To mitigate abuse, the University has established regulations and policies governing the use of alcohol and other substances to all students, guests, and visitors on University property or as part of any University activity.
+Additionally, these regulations and policies govern the use of alcohol and other substances for off campus activities.
+The responsibilityfor knowing and abiding by the provisions of these policies rests with each individual.

-All members of the University community shall abide by the laws of the US Federal Government, the Commonwealth of Dominica and any local laws, ordinances and regulations where the student is located at anytime during which he or she is affiliated with or represents RUSM relative to the possession, consumption, distribution, transportation, manufacture and sale of alcoholic beverages or products.
+All members of the University community shall abide by the laws of the US Federal Government, state and any local laws, ordinances and regulations where the student is located at any time during which he or she is affiliated with or represents RUSM relative to the possession, consumption, distribution, transportation, manufacture, and sale of alcoholic beverages or products.

 RUSM strictly prohibits the unlawful manufacturing, distribution, dispensing, use or possession of alcohol, illegal drugs and controlled substances or the misuse of prescription medications/drugs at any time during which a student is affiliated with or representing RUSM.
-Use or possession of alcohol on RUSM premises is prohibited.
+Please note that even where otherwise permitted under federal, state, and local law, marijuana use, possession, or influence on University premises, at University events, or that adversely affects the RUSM community, is prohibited.

-Any violation of the Policy on Substance and Alcohol Abuse is considered a violation of school conduct and is subject to the penalties of the school in addition to local, state and federal jurisdictions.
+Any violation of the Policy on Substance and Alcohol Abuse is considered a violation Code of Conduct and is subject to the penalties of the school in addition to local, state and federal jurisdictions.